rderooy/dosbox-x-wiki/Guide:Installing-DOS-4.md.md

 MS-DOS 4.0x on 3.5" 720KB media consists of the following three diskettes
 - Setup, Operating, Shell

-PC-DOS 4.0x on 5.25" 360KB media consists of the following five diskettes
+PC DOS 4.0x on 5.25" 360KB media consists of the following five diskettes
 - Install , Select, Operating 1, Operating 2, Operating 3

-PC-DOS 4.0x on 3.5" 720KB media consists of the following two diskettes
+PC DOS 4.0x on 3.5" 720KB media consists of the following two diskettes
 - Install, Operating

 OEM versions could have additional disks such as a Diagnostic disk.